SkylineCommunications/dataminer-docs/develop/CICD/Skyline Communications/Quality Gate/CICD_Quality_Gate.md

   - **Category:** Maintainability
   - **Type:** Code Smell
   - **Tags:** logging, Activate
-  - **Reason:** Extensive logging is necessary for debugging automation scripts.
+  - **Reason:** Extensive logging is necessary for debugging Automation scripts.

 - **The collection should be filtered before sorting by using "Where" before "OrderBy"**
   - **Category:** Maintainability